Adorable puppies answer important sports questions

-SAN FRANCISCO (KGO) --When a litter of playful puppies take over the ABC 7 studios, you know it must be National Puppy Day.
-Since this a serious news gathering organization, we didn't want to miss an opportunity to ask them some hard-hitting questions.
+SAN FRANCISCO (KGO) --When a litter of playful puppies takes over the ABC 7 studios, you know it must be National Puppy Day.
+Since this is a serious news gathering organization, we didn't want to miss an opportunity to ask them some hard-hitting questions.

 I wanted to answer the age-old question: Is a hot dog a sandwich?
 So I asked a puppy. #NationalPuppyDay #PuppiesOn7 pic.twitter.com/oeU98skaL7— Casey Pratt (@CaseyPrattABC7) March 24, 2018